-Building a great team for organizational success can be likened to making a great dish.
+Building a great team for organizational success can be compared to making a great dish.
 You need a lot of different and disparate ingredients combined in specific quantities according to a precise formula or sequence to achieve the desired result.
 Your main ingredients determine the sort of meal you are making, but on its own, it could not deliver the satisfaction diners want.
-Although no one is ever going to eat a bowl of salt or drink a glass of cooking oil for lunch, without those side ingredients the main condiments would be bland and incomplete.
+Without the side ingredients such as salt and cooking oil, the main condiments would be bland and incomplete.

 Diversity is when you have people of different gender, age, race, socioeconomic strata, culture, political beliefs, religion, lifestyles and competence working on the same goals within the same organization.
 People can be diverse on a personal level (age, gender, or skill level) or on a skill level (types of skill and competence).

 People with the same mindsets, competencies and interests will use similar frames of reference to solve problems.
 Homogeneity within teams increases the tendency to focus on assumptions and past experiences rather than considering the current situation on its own merits; such teams are less factual in their approach to problem-solving.

 But a diverse team provides a viewpoint that challenges assumptions.
 The differing experiences and attitudes of team members provide a backdrop which offers fuller consideration of the issues at hand.
 The result is a resourcefulness, resilience and innovation which is less observed in more narrow-minded organizational cultures.
 Diversity creates freshness and vitality.

 On the other hand, diversity can also create divergence.
 People can get so caught up in their particular difference that they begin to pull in a direction different from that set by the leadership.
 Diversity can encourage the development of clannish behavior, the emergence of cliques and formation of silos within the organization, as people acquire an ‘us against them’ mindset.